dm-academy/Calavera/docs/Installation.md

 vagrant up hombros
 ````

-We have to set up Artifactory in Jenkins because the Jenkins API does not support configuring Artifactory in an automated way, as far as I can see.
+We have to set up Artifactory in Jenkins using the Jenkins GUI because the Jenkins API does not support configuring Artifactory in an automated way, as far as I can see.

 You should now be able to see your local Jenkins instance running at: